 Finally, you put together your final scenes in a scene editor.
 Here you place the objects and built in the other parts of Anim8or into their final "world".
 You can control how they move, and where the camera is located.
 You can also give the scene various kinds of lights.

-Once you have created a model or scene you can render high quality .jpg and .bmp images and .avi movies and save them to disk for later use.
+Once you have created a model or scene you can render high quality .jpg, .bmp and .png images and .avi movies and save them to disk for later use.